Flevy Management Insights Case Study

 For next steps, it is recommended that the organization continues to refine its IoT strategy based on the established KPIs, focusing on areas with room for improvement.
 Further investment in training programs to keep pace with technological advancements in IoT and data analytics is crucial.
 Additionally, exploring strategic partnerships with technology providers could enhance the organization's capabilities in managing IoT complexities.
 Finally, conducting regular technology assessments will ensure that the infrastructure remains capable of supporting the growing IoT demands, thereby sustaining the momentum achieved through the initial implementation.

-Source: IoT Integration Strategy for a Global Retail Chain, Flevy Management Insights, 2024
+Source: IoT Integration for Precision Agriculture in North America, Flevy Management Insights, David Tang, 2025

 Flevy is the world's largest knowledge base of best practices.